Open outcry: History

 Since the 1980s, the open outcry systems have been steadily replaced by electronic trading systems (such as CATS and Globex).

 Floor trading is the meeting of traders or stockbrokers at a specific venue referred to as a trading floor or pit to buy and sell financial instruments using open outcry method to communicate with each other.
 These venues are typically stock exchanges or futures exchanges and transactions are executed by members of such an exchange using specific language or hand signals.
 During the 1980s and 1990s, phone and electronic trading replaced physical floor trading in most exchanges around the world.

 As of 2007, few exchanges still have floor trading.
 One example is the New York Stock Exchange (NYSE), which still executes a small percentage of its trades on the floor.
 That means that the traders actually form a group around the post on the floor of the market for the specialist, someone that works for one of the NYSE member firms and handles the stock.
 As in an auction, there are shouts from those that want to sell and those that want to buy.
 The specialist facilitates in the match and centralizing the trades.
 On 24 January 2007, the NYSE went from being strictly an auction market to a hybrid market that encompassed both the auction method and an electronic trading method that immediately makes the trade electronically.
-A small group of extremely high-priced stocks isn't on this trading system and is still auctioned on the trading floor.
+A small group of extremely high-priced stocks is not on this trading system and is still auctioned on the trading floor.
 Even though over 82 percent of the trades take place electronically, the action on the floor of the stock exchange still has its place.
 While electronic trading is faster and provides for anonymity, there is more opportunity to improve the price of a share if it goes to the floor.
 Investors maintain the right to select the method they want to use.

 The London Metal Exchange is the last open outcry exchange in Europe.
 It utilises short periods of face-to-face "ring trading" for price discovery, with further trades taking place electronically.